canonical/charms.reactive/2.0-proposal/RELATIONS.md

-The current incarnation, as described in this document, tries to stick as close to the underlying Juju model as possible yet still provide convience methods for working with relations.
+The current incarnation, as described in this document, tries to stick as close to the underlying Juju model as possible yet still provide convenient methods for working with relations.

 # Interface Layers